 Four transformation stages

-There are four well-defined stages, summarised as follows:
+There are four well-defined stages (see also diagram below), summarised as follows:

 Stage 1: Preparation